caramnunez/icra-2023-tutorial-humansubjectsstudies.github.io/cfp.md

 ## Submission Link

-Whitepapers (alongside attestations of planned conference travel to enable us to plan hybrid logistics) should be submitted via this form.
-(Link available soon!)
+Whitepapers (alongside attestations of planned conference travel to enable us to plan hybrid logistics) should be submitted via [this form](https://forms.gle/CvcxT9WST9bdDbU18).

 ## Deadlines